 The habits of online shoppers are also quite important for understanding some of these trends of online shopping.
 Like in the majority of industries, return business is incredibly popular.
 The fact that 75% of people shop online monthly indicates that, in ecommerce, generating consumer loyalty shouldn’t be much of a problem.

-20. According to 2019 data, millennials placed 60% of all their purchases online.
+20. According to the most recent data, 86.2% of Millennial internet users placed their purchases online.

-Amongst different age groups, millennials are the predominant consumer force in the online world.
-In 2019, millennials made about 60% of all their purchases online.
+Amongst different age groups, Millennials are the predominant consumer force in the online world.
 Millennial consumers are also more mobile-oriented than ever before.
-One of the most shocking ecommerce stats is that the percentage of orders placed via mobile phones jumped by 20% between 2017 and 2019.
+One of the most illustrating ecommerce stats is that the percentage of orders placed via mobile phones jumped by 20% between 2017 and 2019.

 21. Ecommerce was invented in 1979.